Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 1. Use the right scribe cover letter formatting and layout

-- Cover letter margins: 1 inch.
+- Cover letter margins: set to 1 inch on each side of the page.

 - Line spacing: 1.15.